solana-labs/solana/book/src/synchronization.md

 that the data most certainly existed before hashes after it.
 On the side, it means the application can manipulate the hash chain by changing *when* the data is hashed.
 The PoH chain therefore does not serve as a good source of randomness whereas a VDF without that data could.
-Solana's leader selection algorithm (TODO: add link), for example, is derived only from the VDF *height* and not its hash at that height.
+Solana's [leader rotation algorithm](#leader-rotation), for example, is derived only from the VDF *height* and not its hash at that height.